-In this paper, we discuss the problem of cost-optimal prevention of SLA violations in service compositions.
-To the best of our knowledge, no approaches with this exact focus have been published so far.
+To the best of our knowledge, no approaches with the exact focus of this paper (cost-based optimization of service compositions) have been published so far.
 However, there are some areas relevant or related to this problem, which we discuss in the following.

 On a fundamental level, our work is based on the notion that both atomic and composite services exhibit some measurable quality (QoS).
 Monitoring QoS has been an active research area for some time.
-Different techniques proposed in this direction include monitoring based on client feedback [23], monitoring of TCP-level metrics using network analysis techniques [15] or event-based monitoring based on event-conditionaction rules [24].
-We use the VRESCO event engine and event-based monitoring in a manner very similar to the approach presented in [24].
+Different techniques proposed in this direction include monitoring based on client feedback [25], monitoring of TCP-level metrics using network analysis techniques [15] or event-based monitoring based on event-condition-action rules [26].
+We use the VRESCO event engine and event-based monitoring in a manner very similar to the approach presented in [26].

 The PREVENT approach aims at autonomous optimization of service compositions with regards to SLA violations and costs of adaptation.
-This bears a natural resemblance to the idea of QoS optimization for service compositions, as prominently described in [25].
-Later approaches tried to improve on this concept by using more efficient heuristic algorithms, e.g., H1_RELAX_IP [26] (a heuristic relaxation of integer programming), WFlow [27] (based on stochastic workflow reduction) or the immune algorithm [28].
+This bears a natural resemblance to the idea of QoS optimization for service compositions, as prominently described in [27].
+Later approaches tried to improve on this concept by using more efficient heuristic algorithms, e.g., H1\RELAX\IP [28] (a heuristic relaxation of integer programming), WFlow [29] (based on stochastic workflow reduction) or the immune algorithm [30].
 Different authors approached the problem by combining global optimization and local selection (which can be done much more efficient than global optimization).
-This approach can also be considered a heuristic, since the combination with local selection does not guarantee a globally optimal solution [29].
-Most comparably to our work, the authors of [30] use a genetic algorithm combined with local search to efficiently solve the QoS optimization problem.
+This approach can also be considered a heuristic, because the combination with local selection does not guarantee a globally optimal solution [31].
+Most comparably to our work, the authors of [32] use a genetic algorithm combined with local search to efficiently solve the QoS optimization problem.
 The main difference of our work to all these approaches is that we do not optimize the composition with regard to global QoS goals.
 Instead, our optimization goal is to minimize the costs resulting from SLA violations and adaptations.
 Therefore, in our work, some SLAs are allowed to be violated if it is financially desirable for the provider to do so.
 Hence, the optimization problem we have to solve is different.

 To our work, even more important than the measurement of past quality is the prediction of future QoS.
 One well-known approach to establishing predictable QoS levels in a composite service is QoS aggregation, i.e., the process of calculating the quality dimensions of a composite service based on the QoS of the utilized services and aggregation functions.
-QoS aggregation has for instance been discussed in [18].
-The concept of QoS aggregation has been extended to SLA aggregation by several authors [31], [32].
+QoS aggregation has for instance been discussed in [20].
+The concept of QoS aggregation has been extended to SLA aggregation by several authors [33], [34].
 As an alternative to QoS and SLA aggregation, different authors have proposed to use various machine learning techniques to predict composition QoS from monitored runtime data [6], [7].
 This approach is also the one that we use in PREVENT, as explained in Section 3.
-The main advantage that we see in using machine learning is that it is very easy to incorporate non-QoS data (composition instance data, such as customer identifiers or ordered products) without the need to explicitly specify aggregation rules describing how this data influences the composition performance.
+The main advantage that we see in using machine learning is that it is very easy to incorporate non-QoS data (composition instance data, such as customer identifiers or ordered products) without the need to explicitly specify aggregation rules describing how this data influence the composition performance.
+However, note that the contribution discussed in this paper is in principle agnostic of the actual approach used for prediction of violations.